rishikaa1/feynn-labs/Project 2B: EV Market Segmentation/README.md

 - Deeper insights into charging infrastructure and policies supporting EV adoption.

 ## License
-This project is licensed under the Apache License Version 2.0 - see the [Apache License Version 2.0](../LICENSE).
+This project is licensed under the [Apache License Version 2.0](../LICENSE).